popsicle-research/ci/SETUP_INSTRUCTIONS.md

 - Periodically prune old workspaces (`rm -rf workspaces/*`) if pipelines fail before cleanup.
 - Keep Docker images updated with `docker system prune` and `docker pull <image>`.
-- For production deployment, place FMG behind a TLS-terminating proxy and persist the SQLite database on durable storage or migrate to a managed service.
+- For production deployment, place POPSICLE behind a TLS-terminating proxy and persist the SQLite database on durable storage or migrate to a managed service.

-Following these steps connects your GitHub repository to the FMG backend and ensures Docker-based job execution works reliably on your development machine.
+Following these steps connects your GitHub repository to the POPSICLE backend and ensures Docker-based job execution works reliably on your development machine.